layla4321/BIS15W2024_Group14/exploratory_analysis/exploratory_data_analysis.md

 ![](exploratory_data_analysis_files/figure-html/unnamed-chunk-9-1.png)<!-- -->

+**Nest-builder vs. Nest Structure**
 We'll also take a look at how nest structure and nest builder correlate.
+We predict nests with more complex structures (i.e., domed), are more likely to be built by both parents.
+Combined cognitive efforts/abilities = more complex nests.

 ```r